The small intestine absorbs food nutrients#

 - diverticulosis or bowel cancer

-Constipation can cause haemorrhoids to produce symptoms because of the straining involved to pass a hard, dry motion.
+Constipation can cause hemorrhoids to produce symptoms because of the straining involved to pass a hard, dry motion.
 Stringy – parasitic infections of the gut can cause bowel motions to become thin and stringy.

 However, the constant passage of greasy stools could indicate a problem with fat digestion.
 Characteristics of normal, healthy bowel motions in newborns and young babies include: